sreddy8182/logging-best/ReadMe.txt

-This project is a demo
+This project is intended as  demo for MDC logging in fuse for per context logging and also per application logging , which can span across multiple contexts and bundles.

 1. For configuring MDC logging in fuse
 2. To enable creating one file per context
 3. To log multiple categories of relavant info to the context file